tashaharrison/online-reservation-system/docs/design-document.md

 - `seat:{id}:lock`: Lock key for seat hold

 ## Error Handling
-- API returns appropriate status codes for not found, conflicts, max holds, and lock errors.
+- API returns status codes for not found, conflicts, max holds, and lock errors.

 ## Future Improvements
-- Add authentication.
+- Add authentication using JWT.
 - Add extensive tests for automated testing.
+- Implement rate limiting.
+- Add centralised Error handling and a Logger for consistency.
-- Add autoscaling for horizontal scaling of both the node and redis clusters.
+- Add enhanced data validation for the redis data objects.
-- Add queueing for the requests to hold a seat.
-This will help during busy periods.
-It should be possible to process requests for seats for several events concurrently and will protect both smaller and larger events.
+- Add validation on the API requests using the open api schema.
+- Caching for the seat list, which would be invalidated by seat updates during busy times.